List of Coronation Street characters introduced in 1960

 Coronation Street is a British television soap opera/serial, initially produced by Granada Television.
 Created by screenwriter Tony Warren, Coronation Street first broadcast on ITV on 9 December 1960.
 The following is a list of characters introduced by Warren upon the series' inception, by order of first appearance.

-These include flame-haired siren and series first sex symbol Elsie Tanner (played by Patricia Phoenix), staunch up-tight battleaxe Ena Sharples, (played by Violet Carson), typically middle class town Mayor and publican landlady Annie Walker (played by Doris Speed), grumpy war veteran Albert Tatlock (played by Jack Howarth), and university graduate Ken Barlow (played by William Roache) - all of whom would go on to star in the series for twenty years or more.
+These include flame-haired siren and series' first sex symbol) Elsie Tanner (played by Patricia Phoenix), staunch up-tight battleaxe Ena Sharples (played by Violet Carson), typically middle class town mayor and publican landlady Annie Walker (played by Doris Speed), grumpy war veteran Albert Tatlock (played by Jack Howarth), and university graduate Ken Barlow (played by William Roache) – all of whom would go on to star in the series for twenty years or more.
 Another long term character was Minnie Caldwell (played by Margot Bryant), who would remain with the series for 16 years and also in the original line-up was loveable rogue Dennis Tanner (played by Philip Lowrie), who is significant for his 43-year gap between appearances.
 As of 2025, Roache is the only original character from 1960 remaining in the cast.

-Other significant characters to appear this year include Elsie Lappin (played by Maudie Edwards) the original owner of the Corner shop and most famous for speaking the first words on the show; Susan Cunningham (played by Patricia Shakesby), Ken's first girlfriend and the subject of a 2010 storyline in which it was discovered she had later given birth to his son; and May Hardman (played by Joan Heath), who became the first character to die in the series on 30 December.
+Other significant characters to appear this year include Elsie Lappin (played by Maudie Edwards) the original owner of the corner shop and most famous for speaking the first words on the show; Susan Cunningham (played by Patricia Shakesby), Ken's first girlfriend and the subject of a 2010 storyline in which it was discovered she had later given birth to his son; and May Hardman (played by Joan Heath), who became the first character to die in the series on 30 December.

 Elsie Tanner

 One of the most memorable characters in the series, Elsie (Pat Phoenix) was immediately identified as the siren of the street.
 She is described as being feisty and bolshy, but with a good heart, and was liable to get hurt by her various men.
 She would flirt on-and-off for years with Len Fairclough (Peter Adamson).
-At the start of the series, Elsie worked in the department store "Miami Modes"’, and had two adult children, Linda (Anne Cunningham) and Dennis (Philip Lowrie), from her marriage to Arnold Tanner (Frank Crawshaw).
+At the start of the series, Elsie worked in the department store "Miami Modes", and had two adult children, Linda (Anne Cunningham) and Dennis (Philip Lowrie), from her marriage to Arnold Tanner (Frank Crawshaw).

 Dennis Tanner

-Dennis (Philip Lowrie) was the teenage tearaway son of Elsie Tanner (Pat Phoenix), and newly released from jail when the series opens.
+Dennis (Philip Lowrie) was the teenage tearaway son of Elsie Tanner (Pat Phoenix), and newly released from prison when the series opens.
 He works at a seedy club, where he has showbusiness ambitions of which his mother is sceptical.
 After failing as a singer, he moves to London as a talent scout.
-At this point he was written out of the story because of a strike by the actors' union Equity, but made many re-appearances in the series.
+At this point, he was written out of the story because of a strike by the actors' union Equity, but made many re-appearances in the series.